guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 # ========== END Configuration Options KUO ==============================================================================
 ```
-Available hardware boards and irmap files are in ir-common-kuo/ subdirectory
+Available hardware boards are in ir-common-kuo/ subdirectory.

-## IR Maps
+## IR Profiles
-This translator project has several built-in IR profiles and can also learn up to five new IR remote profiles.
+This translator project has several "factory" IR profiles built-in.
+You and can also learn up to five new IR remote profiles if none of the factory profiles are suitable.

 The "factory" IR profiles, were selected to avoid conflicts in a home theater.
 One should usually choose one that does not conflict with existing devices in your system.